oktadev/okta-blog/_source/_posts/2021-02-17-building-and-securing-a-go-and-gin-web-application.md

 There have been two changes to the script element.
 An object called `appData` has been added which defines the variable `todolist` used in the template and gives it a default value.
 The default application now has a function called `data()` which returns the `appData` object.

 Now, run the application and point a web browser at it.
-You should see the text “more to do” on the page.
+You should see the text "more to do" on the page.

 ## How to Combine the Web Servers